-- A Candidate must have fifty (50) certified signatures to be placed on the ballot. - Signatures must be made by Sharon registered voters. - A registered voter must only sign a candidate's nomination papers once. - A registered voter may sign more than one candidate's nomination papers. - All signatures must be legible and written substantially as registered by the signer. - The law allows a registered voter to insert or omit a middle name or initial and still have the signature deemed valid. - Those signing should not use nicknames or initials in place of full names. - Those signing should not sign with a spouses name as their own. ("Helen Smith" not "Mrs. John Smith.") - It is recommended that you submit more than the required number (50) for certification.
+- A Candidate must have fifty (50) certified signatures to be placed on the ballot. - Signatures must be made by Sharon registered voters. - A registered voter must only sign a candidate's nomination papers once. - A registered voter may sign more than one candidate's nomination papers. - All signatures must be legible and written substantially as registered by the signer. - A signature may have a middle name or initial, inserted or omitted and still be deemed valid. - Those signing should not use nicknames or initials in place of full names. - Those signing should not sign with a spouses name as their own.
+(For example you would sign as "Helen Smith" not "Mrs. John Smith.") - It is recommended that you submit more than the required number (50) for certification.
 You do not want to fall short in the event of some signatures not being certified. - It is recommended that you submit your signatures early.
 If you do not have the necessary number of certified signatures, you will want to have time to rectify the situation.